Labour Party (UK): Return to government (2024–present)

 On 4 April 2020, Keir Starmer was elected as Leader of the Labour Party amidst the COVID-19 pandemic.
 During his tenure as opposition leader, Starmer repositioned the party from the left toward the political centre, and emphasised the importance of eliminating antisemitism within the party.
 In October 2020, he suspended former leader Corbyn over his response to the EHRC report on antisemitism, and was never readmitted until he was formally expelled in 2024 after he announced his intention to run in his constituency as an independent candidate.

 Following a period of significant political turmoil within the national Conservative government, Labour won the highest gains of the 2023 and 2024 local elections.
-In 2023, Starmer set out five missions for his government, targeting issues such as economic growth, health, clean energy, crime and education.
+In 2023, Starmer set out five missions for a future government, targeting issues such as economic growth, health, clean energy, crime and education.
 Starmer's allies sought to get Starmer supporting parliamentary candidates selected for winnable seats, sometimes characterised as a purge of leftwingers.
 About 100 candidates had not been selected when the election was called, so were chosen by a NEC panel rather than by local CLPs.

 During the 2024 general election campaign, Labour maintained a strong poll lead.
 Its manifesto focused on economic growth, planning system reform, infrastructure, clean energy, healthcare, education, childcare, constitutional reform, and strengthening workers' rights.
-It pledged a new publicly owned energy company to achieve net zero emissions, reducing NHS waiting times and rebuilding the NHS, reforming public services, and public ownership of railway and local bus services.
+It pledged a new publicly owned energy company to achieve net zero emissions, reducing NHS waiting times and "rebuilding the NHS", reforming public services, and public ownership of railway and local bus services.